 The hazard profile of the Republic of North Macedonia is characterized by the impact of a range of natural and human-made hazards and is dominated by floods, earthquakes, extreme temperatures, storms, landslides, droughts, epidemics and technical-technological incidents.
 Floods occur most frequently, with the greatest intensity and magnitude; weather-related events are on the rise; forest fires are increasing in both frequency and severity, posing significant consequences for nature and biodiversity, while earthquakes have the potential to cause the greatest impact in terms of loss of life and long-term damage and loss.
-This trend is expected to continue at an increased pace, taking into account: the increase in average temperature, projected impacts of climate change and extreme events, deteriorating environmental conditions, and extensive urbanization, etc.
+This trend is expected to continue at an increased pace, taking into account the increase in average temperature, projected impacts of climate change and extreme events, deteriorating environmental conditions, extensive urbanization, etc.

-As per the Global Facility for Disaster Reduction and Recovery, the annual average population affected by flooding in the Republic of North Macedonia is about 70,000 and the annual affected GDP is 500 million USD (3.68% of 2022 GDP)18.
-The analyses also show that the annual average population affected by earthquakes in the Republic of North Macedonia is around 40,000 and the annual average affected GDP is around \$200 million (1.47% of GDP for 2022)19.
-According to the World Health Organization (WHO), the country has a medium to high risk of earthquakes, the most devastating of which in recent times was the earthquake in Skopje in 1963, when more than 1000 people died and 80% of the city was destroyed.
+As per the Global Facility for Disaster Reduction and Recovery, the annual average population affected by flooding in the Republic of North Macedonia is about 70,000 and the annual affected GDP is 500 million USD (3.68% of 2022 GDP).
+The analyses also show that the annual average population affected by earthquakes in the Republic of North Macedonia is around 40,000 and the annual average affected GDP is around \$200 million (1.47% of GDP for 2022)18.
+According to the World Health Organization (WHO), the country has a medium to high risk of earthquakes, the most devastating of which was the earthquake in Skopje in recent times, in 1963, when more than 1000 people died and 80% of the city was destroyed.
 The potential hazards associated with the state's chemical capabilities must be effectively managed.

-From 1999 to 2021, an average area of 8,837 ha was affected by forest fires with an average damage of approximately 7.8 million EUR on an annual basis.20 Frequent and severe droughts, particularly in the south and east parts of the Republic of North Macedonia, exacerbate socioeconomic conditions.
-For instance, a prolonged drought in 1993 caused extensive crop damage and led to a 7.6% national income loss.21 Over the past two decades, there have been 14 disasters of this nature, resulting in 79 human casualties.
+From 1999 to 2021, an average area of 8,837 ha was affected by forest fires with an average damage of approximately 7.8 million EUR on an annual basis19.
+Frequent and severe droughts, particularly in the south and east parts of the Republic of North Macedonia, exacerbate socio-economic conditions.
+For instance, a prolonged drought in 1993 caused extensive crop damage and led to a 7.6% national income loss20.
+Over the past two decades, there have been 14 disasters of this nature, resulting in 79 human casualties.
 Approximately 1.3 million inhabitants were affected, with eight of these disasters causing damages totaling half a billion USD.
-The highest number of human casualties occurred during the torrential floods in Skopje in August 201622.
+The highest number of human casualties occurred during the torrential floods in Skopje in August 2016 (22).
 Forest fires in July 2007 impacted nearly half of the country's population, while the floods in 1995 resulted in the highest damage amounting to 245 million USD.

 The country struggles to cope with hydrological events such as droughts and floods due to limited financial resources, outdated technical capacities, insufficient (inadequate) institutional support, and legal frameworks.
-The Ministry of Health acknowledges the need to enhance emergency healthcare capacities, making the RNM a priority in the WHO Health Emergencies Program for the European Region.23 One in four (23%) women report having experienced living in a situation of active armed conflict for at least a week during their lifetime, although not all of them can be categorized as directly affected by conflict.
-This is more prevalent among Albanian-speaking women, where 50% report having lived through an active armed conflict (compared to 13% of Macedonian-speaking women).
-Among those who experienced a period of conflict for at least one
+The Ministry of Health acknowledges the need to enhance emergency healthcare capacities, making the RNM a priority in the WHO Health Emergencies Program for the European Region.21 One in four (23%) women report having experienced living in a situation of active armed conflict for at least a week during their lifetime, although not all of them can be categorized as directly affected by conflict.
+This is more prevalent among Albanian-speaking women, where 50% report having lived through an active armed conflict for at least one week, the majority (82%) reported having at least one conflict-related experience as indicated in the survey.
+The most commonly reported experiences include hearing gunshots or the sound of bombing (66%), living in a location where armed personnel were stationed or moving in large numbers for at least a week (54%), directly